Sample Allocation Model

 Citation

-- Wang J, Hanley B, Thompson N, Gong Y, Walsh D, Huang Y, Gonzalez-Crespo C, Booth J, Caudell J, Miller L, Schuler K. Strategic allocation of surveillance and prevention resources for emerging wildlife disease.
-In peer review.
+- Wang J, Hanley B, Thompson N, Gong Y, Walsh D, Gonzalez-Crespo C, Huang Y, Booth J, Caudell J, Miller L, Schuler K. 2025.
+Strategic planning of prevention and surveillance for emerging diseases and invasive species.
+PNAS.